arivera007/COURSERA---Getting-and-Cleaning-Data/README.md

 Remove all columns that do NOT contain '-mean' or '-std', except column 1 (subject) and column 563 (y).

+a. collect numbers of all columns that do NOT contain '-mean' or '-std'.
+b. remove those columns from data set.

 ```
 rlist = vector()